softlayer/githubio_source/content/reference/services/SoftLayer_Network_LoadBalancer_Global_Host/_index.md

 ---
 title: "SoftLayer_Network_LoadBalancer_Global_Host"
+description: "The global load balancer service has been deprecated and is no longer available.

-description: "Every global load balancer account contains hosts that make up the load balancing pool.
-The global load balancers selec... "
+Every global load balancer account co... "
 date: "2018-02-12"
 layout: "service"
 tags: